 The company assesses impairment at the end of each reporting period by evaluating conditions and events specific to the company that may be indicative of impairment triggers.
 Recoverable amounts of relevant assets are reassessed using value in use calculations which incorporate various key assumptions.

-(g) New accounting standards for application in future periods
+f) New and revised standards that are effective for these financial statements g) New accounting standards for application in future periods